Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Onboard the operating system

-Before day one, prepare the relationship, equipment, least-privilege access, documentation, communication cadence, measures, and first-week plan.
-During the first month, teach business context and decision rules—not only tasks—then use weekly evidence to transfer ownership, correct gaps, and refine the 30/60/90-day plan.
+Before day one, prepare the relationship, equipment, minimum necessary access, documentation, communication cadence, measures, and plan for the first week.
+During the first month, teach business context and decision rules, not only tasks.
+Then use weekly evidence to transfer ownership, correct gaps, and refine the plan for days 30, 60, and 90.

 SOURCE STANDARD